arttatum/PaymentGateway/README.md

 ## Features:

 - Make a Payment Request as a Merchant.
+    - Edge optimised API Gateway
+    - `POST merchant/{merchant_id}/payments/ `

 - Forward Payment Request to Acquiring Bank.
+    - Triggered after Payment Request from merchant is accepted by the Payment Gateway
+    - The Lambda that forwards the Payment Request to the Acquiring Bank is an SQS message consumer

 - Provide update regarding a Payment Request as an Acquiring Bank.
+    - Private link / single purpose VPC Endpoint Service
+    - Called via HTTP with body that conforms to an agreed contract

 - Get the status of a Payment Request as a Merchant.
+    - Edge optimised API Gateway
+    - `GET merchant/{merchant_id}/payment/{payment_id}`

 ## Assumptions & Limitations